LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/conversationalAI/new-conversational-experience.md

 * **Bot Analytics** - in-depth analytics on your bots' performance, including conversion rates and number of interactions.

-* **LiveIntent** - setup real-time intent detection and browse detailed intent dashboards.
+* **Intent Analyzer** - setup real-time intent detection and browse detailed intent dashboards.

 * **Maven** - configure Maven's AI engine to orchestrate all conversations and automations.